marimeireles/psychonautgirl/opensource_internships.md

             -   [Why Nations Fail: The Origins of Power, Prosperity, and Poverty](https://www.penguinrandomhouse.com/books/205014/why-nations-fail-by-daron-acemoglu-and-james-a-robinson/)
             -   [_The Logic of Political Survival_](https://mitpress.mit.edu/books/logic-political-survival)
         - audrey tang -> works on open democracy
+        - Governing the Commons by Elinor Ostrom
+        - The critics of Elinor Ostrom's work and more on Tragedy of the commons
+        - Producing Open Source Software by Karl Fogel
 - history of open source
     - [stallman's blog](https://stallman.org/) -> the ideas behind free software are great and impractible.
 It's a very relevant source of material to understand the purist's perspective and the ideas of the main proponent of this movement.
     - the cathedral and the bazaar -> good analysis on a technical perspective of old open source contribution systems, completely overlooks the social aspects of it, which is both expected for the time and a less relevant subject since everyone was basically one homegeneous blob.
 Also it's [Eric S. Raymond](http://www.catb.org/~esr/personal.html)